tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_compatibility.md

 like `tf.float16` and strings.

-Apart from using different version of the operations, the other difference between floating-point and quantized models lies in the way they are converted.
+Apart from using different version of the operations, the other difference between floating-point and quantized models is the way they are converted.
 Quantized conversion requires dynamic range information for tensors.
 This requires "fake-quantization" during model training, getting range information via a calibration data set, or doing "on-the-fly" range estimation.
 See